SoftUni-Internal/interactive-content/EN/00-Exam/05-Problem-06.md

 Create a program that tracks your team's performance at a Christmas charity tournament.

-For each day of the tournament you will receive **different game names** which are played at the event, until the "**Finish**" command is received.
+For each day of the tournament you will receive **different game names** which are played at the event until the "**Finish**" command is received.

-By **winning** a game, you earn **20 euro** for charity.
+By **winning** a game you earn **20 euro** for charity.

 You need to **calculate how much money** you earned at the end of each day.

 **If you have won more games than you have lost** - you are the winner of the day and the total amount of money that you raised gets **a 10% increse**.

-At the end of the tournament, if you have won on most days, you win the tournament and **increase your total amount money raised by 20%**.
+At the end of the tournament if you have won on most days you win the tournament and **increase your total amount of money raised by 20%**.

 **There will not be a case in which the number of won and lost games is equal**.